rust-lang/book/second-edition/src/ch12-02-reading-a-file.md

-file I/O. In the same way that Rust has a general prelude that brings certain types and functions into scope automatically, the `std::io` module has its own prelude of common types and functions you’ll need when working with I/O. Unlike the default prelude, we must explicitly add a `use` statement for the prelude from `std::io`.
+file I/O. In the same way that Rust has a general prelude that brings certain types and functions into scope automatically, the `std::io` module has its own prelude of common types and functions you’ll need when working with I/O. Unlike with the default prelude, we must explicitly add a `use` statement for the prelude from `std::io`.

 In `main`, we’ve added three statements: first, we get a mutable handle to the file by calling the `File::open` function and passing it the value of the